50Plus: 2021–present

 In the March 2021 general election, the party lost three seats.
 Den Haan, as the lead candidate, took the only remaining seat.
 On 6 May 2021, she left 50Plus out of dissatisfaction and took her seat with her.
 In the Provincial Council elections, 50Plus retained eight seats.
 After the senate election in May 2023, Van Rooijen remained as a senator.
 On 24 June 2023, Jorien van den Herik was elected as the new party chairman during the members' meeting.

-For the 22 November 2023 general election, the board asked former presenter Catherine Keyl, but she declined.
+For the November 2023 general election, the board asked former presenter Catherine Keyl, but she declined.
 The board then nominated Ellen Verkoelen, a provincial council member in South Holland and a city council member in Rotterdam.
 Former party chairman Gerard van Hooft put himself forward as candidate.
 Due to conflicts with the board, he was expelled shortly before the party congress on 30 September 2023, after the court had overturned a previous expulsion.
 When he still showed up, chaos ensued.
 At the request of the board, Van Hooft was removed by the police, and the congress was adjourned without electing a lead candidate or establishing an election program.
 The court then overturned Van Hooft's expulsion again on 6 October.
-During a digital vote on 7 October - two days before the election deadline - the party elected Van Hooft as the lead candidate with 51% of the votes.
+During a digital vote on 7 October – two days before the election deadline – the party elected Van Hooft as the lead candidate with 51% of the votes.
 Verkoelen then left the party and founded the Young Seniors Union (JOU).
 In the election, 50Plus did not receive enough votes for a seat.

+In the October 2025 general election, 50Plus was the first party since the Second World War that re-entered parliament under the same name.
+Jan Struijs was the lead candidate and the second seat they won was taken by Van Brenk.

+Ideology

+50Plus specifically champions the interests of Dutch people aged fifty and above.
+It serves as a senior citizens party wishing to prioritize vulnerable elderly people, early retirees and those who may experience ageism in society or the workplace.
+The party has listed its core priorities as placing the retirement age back to 65 years, discounted rate for pensions fixed at 4% or based on realised return, abolition of inheritance tax, the establishment of a state bank and structural tax reductions for pensioners.
+The party is opposed to interference by the European Union over Dutch pension policy and supports reducing certain powers of the EU, and argues EU expansion can only take place by democratic consent of the people.